zalando/skipper/docs/reference/filters.md

 * header name (string)
 * key in the state bag (string)

-The the route in the following example checkes whether the request is authorized with the oauthTokeninfoAllScope() filter.
+The route in the following example checks whether the request is authorized with the oauthTokeninfoAllScope() filter.
 This filter stores the authenticated user with "auth-user" key in the context, and the setContextRequestHeader() filter in the next step stores it in the header of the outgoing request with the X-Uid name: